Manager, Demand Generation

 5 Ways You Should Be Using First-Party Data… But Aren’t

 At Rise, our love for data is the core of the day-to-day work we do for clients, and it’s what guides the strategies we use to drive the results that our clients want to see.
 In fact, as an agency, we’ve equipped ourselves with the right tools and resources (including our Cookieless Task Force), so we can provide future-proof approaches that focus on gathering and analyzing consented data.
-This is especially important as consumers demand more personalized, privacy-first buying experiences — along with the rise of shifting privacy laws and the sunset of third-party cookies.
+This is especially important as consumers demand more personalized, privacy-first buying experiences — along with the rise of shifting privacy laws.

 Now that audience-centric marketing is the “new normal” in digital marketing, we’ve often found that brands are sitting on very powerful first-party data, but are underutilizing it.
 When you think of first-party data, you might first think about data from your customers that’s based on a specific behavior.
 For example, someone who provided their email address in exchange for a coupon code.
 Or, someone who has purchased a product or service from you in the past.
 While these are certainly accurate examples of first-party data, the marketing strategies to most effectively use this information are not one-size-fits-all.